-All persons appointed on or after July 1, 2005, will be required to take and satisfactorily complete a six-hour course of study approved by the Secretary of State prior to appointment as a notary public.
-Please note that all persons being appointed, no matter how many commission terms that person has held in the past, will be required to take the initial six-hour course of study.
-(Government Code section 8201(a)(3) and (b)) In addition, the Secretary of State will review and approve any course of study that includes all material that a person is expected to know to satisfactorily complete the written examination.
-The Secretary of State will compile a list of all persons offering an approved course of study and will provide this list with the Notary Public Handbook.
+All persons appointed on or after July 1, 2005, are required to take and satisfactorily complete a six-hour course of study approved by the Secretary of State prior to appointment as a notary public.
+Please note that all persons being appointed, no matter how many commission terms that person has held in the past, are required to take the initial six-hour course of study.
+(Government Code section 8201(a)(3) and (b)) Persons who hold current California notary public commissions and who have completed an approved six-hour course at least one time are required to take and satisfactorily complete an approved three-hour refresher course prior to reappointment as a notary public.
+The three-hour refresher course must be completed and the application for reappointment must be made before the current commission expires.
+If the commission expires before application is made for a new commission, a person must take an approved six-hour course before being reappointed as a notary public, even if the person has at least one time satisfactorily completed an approved six-hour course.
+The Secretary of State reviews and approves courses of study.
+These approved courses include all the material that a person is expected to know to satisfactorily complete the written examination.
+The Secretary of State compiles a list of all persons offering an approved course of study.
+This list is available on the Secretary of State's website or can be mailed to you upon request.
+Please refer to the inside front cover of this handbook for the Secretary of State's approved education vendors website and for our mailing address.
 (Government Code section 8201.2)